Western Michigan University

 Kalamazoo MI 49008-5338 USA

-Students whose last names begin with M through Z should see Dr. Jeffrey Angles: Monday and Wednesday, noon to 1 p.m. and by appointment.
+Students whose last names begin with M through Z should see Dr. Jeffrey Angles: By appointment only.

-Students whose last names begin with A through L should see Dr. Carlos Pimentel: Tuesday and Thursday, 4 to 5 p.m. and by appointment.
+Students whose last names begin with A through L should see Dr. Carlos Pimentel: Next office hours will be held in fall.

 - Gender in modern Japan